 Operating units of the Group are located in Thailand.
-Most of the product produced from these units are exported to external customers.
+Most of the product produced from these units are directly exported to external customers.

 In presenting information on the basis of geographical segments, segment revenue is based on the geographical location of customers.
+Segment assets are based on the geographical location of the assets.